UmerHA/random-doodles/README.md

-Random Doodle intended for sharing or just storing somewhere.
+Random code doodles intended for sharing or just storing somewhere.